-Once a student has been admitted, s/he should contact the Department's Graduate Chair or Graduate Program Assistant for advice on the selection of courses and other matters related to graduate study in Sociology.
+Once a student has been admitted, s/he should contact the Department's Graduate Chair or Graduate Program Assistant for advice on the selection of courses and other matters related to graduate study in Sociology and Criminology.

 Students who have completed a University of Manitoba M.A. in Sociology (or equivalent) must complete a minimum of 18 credit hours (6 courses) in 7000 level Sociology.
 Students who are admitted with acceptable qualifications other than an M.A. in Sociology from the University of Manitoba may be required (on the recommendation of the Graduate Committee) to complete additional course work.

 Ph.D.
 Comprehensive Examinations

-All Ph.D. students must successfully complete comprehensive examinations after the prescribed course work has been completed and before submitting a thesis proposal.
+All Ph.D. students must successfully complete two comprehensive examinations after the prescribed course work has been completed and before submitting a thesis proposal.
 These examinations constitute the student's candidacy examination.

 Student must complete comprehensive examinations in two different areas chosen from the following: